Paul Scully (Australian politician)

 Paul Scully is an Australian politician who has been a member of the New South Wales Legislative Assembly since 12 November 2016, representing the seat of Wollongong for the Labor Party, since the by-election to replace Noreen Hay.
-He is currently the Shadow Minister for Planning and Public Spaces in the NSW Shadow Cabinet.
+He is currently the Minister for Planning and Public Spaces from April 2023.

-Before his election Scully was chief operating officer of the Australian Institute for Innovative Materials at the University of Wollongong.
+Before his election, Scully was chief operating officer of the Australian Institute for Innovative Materials at the University of Wollongong.
 He is married to Alison Byrnes, the member for Cunningham since the 2022 federal election.